I Do Not Want to Disinherit My Child but He May Use Funds for Illegal Activities?Share this post

 Through a trust you can control when and how that child receives money through careful planning and clear instructions.

-Give Someone Else Power of Appointment
+If You Do Not Want to Disinherit, Give Someone Else Power of Appointment

 You can also give the trustee of a lifetime trust the ability to “re-inherit” your child.
 This can be accomplished by giving the trustee a power of appointment that can be exercised in favor of “re-inheriting” the person you’ve disinherited.